-Is My Kid Smoking Pot?
+Introduction: Is My Kid Smoking Pot?

 Chances are, if you've found this website, you're already asking yourself, Is my kid smoking pot?
 Rummaging through their personal belongings without anything more than parent's intuition will immediately alienate you from your teenager.
-With a better understanding of the signs, paraphernalia, and activities of a typical pot-smoker, it may be easier to relate to your teenager about their use of marijuana and approach him or her for a discussion.
+However, with a better understanding of the signs, paraphernalia, and activities of a typical pot-smoking teenager, it may be easier to relate to your teenager about their use of marijuana and approach him or her for a meaningful discussion.
 Our website incorporates the experiences of former teenage marijuana users in an attempt to provide parents with enough current information to be credible.
 This website is dedicated to providing a realistic, up-to-date look at the signs, symptoms, and possible proof that may answer the question once and for all, is my kid smoking pot?

 Obvious Signs